Parliamentary.ai

 Overview

-The Consolidated Fund Act 2009 authorized the UK government to spend specific amounts of money for the financial years ending 31 March 2010 and 31 March 2011.
-This act is a crucial part of the UK's annual budgeting process, legally allowing the government to access funds from the Consolidated Fund to cover its expenses.
+The Consolidated Fund Act 2009 authorized the government to spend a total of £467,797,354,000 for the financial years ending 31 March 2010 and 31 March 2011.
+This act ensures that the government has the legal authority to access the necessary funds to meet its budgetary commitments.

 Description